Why GIVA?

 Significant at Scale

 When 1% is given by a single institution, the impact is real but bounded.
-When given simultaneously by hundreds of nations, thousands of corporations, and tens of thousands of foundations, the aggregate exceeds what any single institution, or any previous philanthropic effort, could approach independently.
+When given simultaneously by hundreds of nations, thousands of corporations, and tens of thousands of foundations, the aggregate exceeds what any previous philanthropic effort could approach independently.

 III